PySCeS/PyscesToolbox/documentation/source/installation.rst

 Installation
 ============

-PySCeSToolbox is compatible with Mac OS X, Linux, and Windows.
+PySCeSToolbox is compatible with macOS, Linux, and Windows.
 Operating system-specific instructions are discussed in the sections below.
 We have made special effort to provide as detailed instructions as possible, assuming a